-Update: I now have had the Talon for more than a year and my initial comment regarding the strength of fabric proved unfounded.
+Update: I now have had the Talon for more than two years and my initial comment regarding the strength of fabric proved unfounded.
 The Osprey Talon 33 has been with me on many outings as well as the top of Mount Kilimanjaro and barely shows any signs of wear.
 This pack is tougher than it looks.

 Osprey Talon 33 from top to bottom